3dem/emhub/docs/user_manual/users_applications.rst

     Then, the user can follow the link to complete the registration process by setting a password and filling in any missing information.

-    Additionally, uses can be imported from the Application Portal:
+    Additionally, users can be imported from the Application Portal:
     :ref:`Importing Users at SciLifeLab <scilifelab-users>`.

 .. note::
-    At St.Jude, users are registered to enable them in the local database.
+    At St. Jude, users are registered to enable them in the local database.
     After that, they use the institutional authentication (via LDAP config in EMHub).